This post has Pi Day free printables, which is each March 14th, of course. Does your school celebrate? Do the teachers share pie in the break room?

 The Great Knight of Angleland math story by the same author includes a magic medallion just like the one Radius uses in the story to solve math problems in his quest to find King Lell.
 Upon achieving his mission, he is knighted as Sir Cumference.

 The medallion in the back of this book is made of cardboard and is not actually the real family heirloom used in the book, but it solves math problems just the same.
 Of course, it is really a protractor.

 The clever wording in this story such as the “Pair of Lells” (two dragons flying in straight lines next to each other) explains the fictional origin of the math words like parallels.
 Very fun and worth reading!

 Pi Day Printables

-Here is a free printable #1 for two Sir Cumference math stories.
-The books are needed for using this printable, and I’m sure the library will have copies.
-This printable OPENS HERE.
-It has pictures which would look best in color printing.
-It has ISN’s or interactive student notebook pages, as well as photo examples of real life angles.
+Books are not needed but are nice to have on hand for using this printable, and I’m sure the library will have copies.
+The PDF has ISN’s or interactive student notebook pages, as well as photo examples of real-life angles.